Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Results

-Starting from a perturbation of the equilibrium at the Hopf bifurcation point, the branch of periodic orbits was continued up to $\log\gamma=1.75$.
-The integrals representing the distributed delays were again approximated through Clenshaw-Curtis, and the continuation was performed using both Chebyshev and Gauss-Legendre collocation points.
-Given the absence of an exact expression of the true solution, unlike the case \eqref{eq:re}, the error was computed with respect to a reference solution which was in turn computed using $L=1000$ and $m=4$.
-The left plot of Figure \ref{fig:prova_SIRS} confirms the $O(h^{m+1})$ behavior in the former case, as the right one does in the latter.
+Starting from a perturbation of the equilibrium at the Hopf bifurcation point, the branch of periodic orbits is continued up to $\gamma=6$.
+The integrals representing the distributed delays are again approximated through Clenshaw-Curtis quadrature, and the experiment is again performed using both Chebyshev and Gauss-Legendre collocation points.
+The error is computed with respect to a reference solution which is in turn computed using $L=400$ and $m=4$.
+Being the values for $m$ considered ($3$ and $4$) greater than $p=2$, the left panel of Figure \ref{fig:prova_C2} confirms the $O(h^{p+1})$ behavior in the former case, as the right one does in the latter.

-Concerning the convergence of the SEM (see Remark \ref{r_SEM}), despite the absence of a theoretical proof, Figure \ref{fig:SEM} shows a spectral decay of the error as $m$ increases while $L=1$ remains fixed, although some numerical instability can be observed when using large ($>35$) values of $m$.